Enabling the right to decent housing

 The Diagnosis of Inadequate Housing Conditions in the Lisbon Metropolitan Area was presented in November 2022.

-The unprecedented study is the first survey of undignified housing conditions carried out on a metropolitan scale and was produced for the Lisbon Metropolitan Area by a team from the University of Lisbon's Faculty of Architecture, led by Ana Pinho, Luís Carvalho and David Vale.
+This groundbreaking study is the first survey of substandard housing conditions conducted on a metropolitan scale; it was produced for the Lisbon Metropolitan Area by a team from the Faculty of Architecture at the University of Lisbon, led by Ana Pinho, Luís Carvalho, and David Vale.

-The diagnosis allowed for an updated and exhaustive survey of households in unworthy housing conditions, which currently persist in the metropolitan territory, and is, in the words of the metropolitan first secretary, Carlos Humberto de Carvalho, "a contribution to clarifying the scale of the complex problems, and the demanding paths we all have to take to solve them, in whole or in part".
+The assessment provided an up-to-date and comprehensive overview of households living in substandard housing conditions that currently persist in the metropolitan area.
+In the words of the metropolitan first secretary, Carlos Humberto de Carvalho, it is “a contribution toward clarifying the scale of these complex problems and the challenging paths we must all take to resolve them, either in whole or in part.”

 The diagnosis shows that there are around 50,000 households living in these conditions in the Lisbon metropolitan area (around 4% of all households in the region, out of an estimated 134,000 people).

-According to the same study, around a fifth of families living in the region have more than 400 euros in housing costs (rent or bank payments), which is double the national average.
+According to the same study, about one-fifth of households in the region spend more than 400 euros on housing costs (rent or mortgage payments), which is double the national average.

-The study also states that 62% of families are in a situation of "housing inaccessibility", meaning that if they want to look for another suitable home in their municipality of residence, they will have to spend more than 40% of their income.
+The study also notes that 62% of households are in a situation of “housing unaffordability”; in other words, if they were to look for another suitable home in their municipality of residence, they would have to spend more than 40% of their income.

-On a positive note, the number of vacant dwellings in the Lisbon metropolitan area fell by 14% in the last decade, in contrast to the rest of the country.
+It is also worth noting, on a positive note, that the number of vacant housing units in the Lisbon metropolitan area has fallen by 14% over the past decade, in contrast to the trend observed in the rest of the country.

-The framework outlined in the diagnosis demonstrates the relevance of the lines of action identified by the municipalities in the Lisbon Metropolitan Area housing plan, which covers multiple ways of resolving unworthy housing conditions: increasing the public housing supply, rehabilitating the existing public housing stock, rehabilitating housing owned by the occupants, in cases where they are in an unworthy housing situation (and are eligible under the 1st Right), rehabilitating degraded areas (patios, villas and AUGIS), and providing urgent and emergency housing (which includes situations provided for in the 1st Right as "vulnerable people").rehabilitation of degraded areas (courtyards, villas and AUGIS); and the provision of urgent and temporary accommodation (which includes the situations referred to in the 1st Right as "vulnerable people").
+The picture painted by the assessment demonstrates the relevance of the courses of action identified by the municipalities in the Lisbon Metropolitan Area housing plan, which encompasses multiple approaches to addressing substandard housing conditions: increasing the supply of public housing, rehabilitating the existing public housing stock, rehabilitating owner-occupied housing, in cases where they are living in substandard housing (and are eligible under the 1st Right); rehabilitation of degraded housing clusters (courtyards, villages, and AUGIS); and provision of emergency and temporary housing (including situations covered by the 1st Right as “vulnerable persons”).

 See the full diagnosis here.